-A major capital building programme costing £5m was secured to provide state of the art building and facilities for students and staff.
-The new building will be completed by the end of January 2018 on the site immediately next door to the Green Oaks Primary Academy – another academy sponsored by GAT,
+The academy was built as part of the free school programme.
+A major capital building programme costing £5m was secured to provide a state of the art building and facilities for students and staff.
+The new building was completed in December 2017 and the academy moved in on the 3rd January 2018.

-The academy will cater for a wide range of abilities, from students who are able to function academically at their chronological age level or above, to those who are working at P levels.
+The academy caters for a wide range of abilities, from students who are able to function academically at their chronological age level to those who are working significantly below.
+The academy supports students with a complex range of needs.

 About the Sponsor

-This Academy is sponsored by the Greenwood Academies Trust which was formed in 2009 and now educates approximately 16,000 pupils across eight local authority areas including Nottingham City, Nottinghamshire, Derby City, Leicester City, Northamptonshire, Peterborough, Lincolnshire and Central Bedfordshire.
+This Academy is sponsored by the Greenwood Academies Trust which was formed in 2009 and now educates approximately 16,000 pupils across eight local authority areas including Nottingham City, Nottinghamshire, Northamptonshire, Peterborough, Lincolnshire and Central Bedfordshire.

-The GAT is a not for profit charitable trust sponsoring and actively supporting 31 other Academies.
+The GAT is a not for profit charitable trust sponsoring and actively supporting 34 Academies.

 Governance of the academy will be the responsibility of the Greenwood Academies Trust (GAT).